Puerto Rico - Profile

-That said, (based on reports to Noonsite from cruisers), petty theft from yachts is on the rise in the Caribbean in general.
-Cruisers reported in 2015 on various cruiser facebook groups, being boarded and robbed in Vieques, and a report was made to the CSSN in June 2016 of a locked yacht being burgled here (see report adjacent).
-Outboard thieves are active in Vieques as well.
+That said, (based on reports to CSSN and Noonsite from cruisers), petty theft from yachts is on the rise in the Caribbean in general and cruisers reported in 2015 on various cruiser facebook groups, being boarded and robbed in Vieques.

-"Lock it or lose it" is a prudent motto.
 Cruisers should take basic safety precautions and use common sense when leaving the boat or going ashore at night.
-Dinghy and outboard thieves operate throughout the Caribbean and best advice is to place your valuable items on deck and chain them overnight.

 The Caribbean Safety and Security Net (email@example.com) provides information by anchorage or by island, so sailors can plan their cruising in the Caribbean with an eye to appropriate behaviour and precautions wherever they decide to go.
 Should you have suffered a boarding, robbery or attack on your yacht or have information about a yachting-related security incident, go to the CSSN homepage and click on the "Report an Incident" icon.
 The associated form is quick and simple to complete and ensures that all the necessary details are reported.
 The CSSN is the most comprehensive source of Caribbean security incidents against sailors.
 Remember, it is every cruiser's responsibility to ensure that incidents are reported.
 Also cruisers can subscribe to e-mail alerts, follow on facebook and twitter and listen to the SSB Voice Service.